paulipa/sico-wiki/tools/auth.md

 - See who is registered on AUTH
 - See main char and alt relations
 - See service statuses of your members

-## Managing fittings and doctrines
-All coalition doctrines are located on AUTH in the doctrines section https://auth.silentcoalition.com/fittings/

-> CEOs, directors and doctrine managers are able to modify doctrines {.is-success}

-### To add a new doctrine
-Click on the add doctrine button.
-This will create a completely new doctrine.

-### To add new fittings
-Click on the add fitting button.
-Copy paste the fitting from ingame in EFT format.

-Name the doctrine as `<role> - <usage> - <class>` such as `DPS - Fleet PVP - Omega`

-### To modify doctrines
-Open a doctrine and click on the yellow edit button.
-In here you can:

-- Add fittings to the doctrine
-- Remove fittings from the doctrine
-- Edit the doctrine description

-### To modify fittings
-In order to modfy a fitting inside a doctrine you will need to delete the old fitting and make a new fitting.

-> Currently it is not possible to update old fittings.
-This will be added in the next release of the module.
-{.is-warning}

 ## Generating FATs
 If you are a coalition Fleet Commander, Fleet Commander Trainee, CEO or a Director you are able to create FAT links for your fleets.
 Fat links are used to track member participation in your fleet.